 7. Unlike the pagan secretive religions, Jesus is an ancient figure we can actually know about, what he thought of himself, and what he did as a historical figure of history:

-Again Professor Sanders believes that we can know that Jesus’ post-mortem appearances really convinced his earliest followers of his resurrection: “That Jesus’ followers (and later Paul) had resurrection experiences is, in my judgment, a fact.
+According to Professor Sanders, we can know that Jesus’ post-mortem appearances really convinced his earliest followers of his resurrection: “That Jesus’ followers (and later Paul) had resurrection experiences is, in my judgment, a fact.
 What the reality was that gave rise to the experiences I do not know.”

-What this illustrates is that we can actually know quite a lot about the Jesus of history, according to the experts.
+What this shows is that leading experts in the field have no doubts that we can actually know quite a lot about the Jesus of history.
 In other words the majority consensus of historians is that Jesus actually existed, that we can actually know what he set out to accomplish, and what he seemed to have thought of himself.
 This is unlike the sketchy traditions we find in the secretive religions.
-Sometimes scholars are highly uncertain about the existence of some of these historical figures behind a few of the pagan religions.

 8. The Jesus of history does not fit the profile of someone that would be a myth.

 In many aspects of Jesus’ life he was unique.
-This was evidently so compelling to those in his day that they followed him and often to their deaths and in their sufferings.
-Today scholars continue to be surprised by Jesus, as historian Edwin Judge notes:
+This was evidently so compelling to those in his day that a number of groups, crowds, and individuals followed him.
+Many would even follow him even if it led to their deaths and a host of painful suffering.
+Today scholars continue to be surprised by Jesus, as historian Edwin Judge observes,

 “An ancient historian has no problem seeing the phenomenon of Jesus as an historical one.
 His many surprising aspects only help anchor him in history.
 Myth and legend would have created a more predictable figure.
 The writings that sprang up about Jesus also reveal to us a movement of thought and an experience of life so unusual that something much more substantial than the imagination is needed to explain it.”

-C.S Lewis, best known for his essays on Christianity and for the fantasy series The Chronicles of Narnia, regarding the Gospels comments: “All I am in private life is a literary critic and historian, that’s my job.
+C.S Lewis, best known for his essays on Christianity and for the fantasy series The Chronicles of Narnia, lends us his expertise as a literary critic saying, “All I am in private life is a literary critic and historian, that’s my job.
 And I am prepared to say on that basis if anyone thinks the Gospels are either legend or novels, then that person is simply showing his incompetence as a literary critic.
 I’ve read a great many novels and I know a fair amount about the legends that grew up among early people, and I know perfectly well the Gospels are not that kind of stuff.”

-Yet at the very center of our gospels we have the activities, the life, the ministry and the person of Jesus.
+However, at the very center of our gospels we have the activities, life, ministry, and the person of Jesus.
 Much of what is recorded in the gospels is concretely based in the historical record.

 9. Much of these secretive pagan religions have little to do with concrete history.

-Edwin Yamauchi, a well known Professor history, notes that “All of these myths are repetitive, symbolic representations of the death and rebirth of vegetation.
+Professor Edwin Yamauchi explains that “All of these myths are repetitive, symbolic representations of the death and rebirth of vegetation.
 These are not historical figures …”